 Thankfully we live in a state that requires a minimum amount of insurance coverage for motor vehicle accidents.

-- $20,000 per person injured in any one accident
+- $30,000 per person injured in any one accident

-- $40,000 for all persons injured in any one accident
+- $60,000 for all persons injured in any one accident

 Car accidents are extremely expensive.
 This is the reason why so many car owners choose to get insurance policies, to help protect their finances if they ever get involved in one.
 Having an insurance policy does not automatically mean you’re worry free after an accident.
 Insurance companies do not automatically approve any claim for compensation just because you’ve been faithful customer.

-Of course sometimes the insurance company will say that you’re not covered because the accident was your fault.
-There are also instances when they would question your injuries, the veracity of your medical report, and even try to relate your car accident injury to a previously existing one just to pay as little amount as possible.
+Of course sometimes the insurance company will say that you’re not covered because the accident was your fault (even when it wasn’t).
+There are also instances when they would question your injuries, the veracity of your medical report, and even try to relate your car accident injury to a previously-existing injury in order to justify a low settlement offer.

 In instances such as these—when your insurance adjuster is trying to pay you less than what you believe you deserve—it would be advisable to seek the advice of a lawyer.
 In reality, you should speak to a lawyer before you even speak to the insurance company.
 These attorneys work on contingency, meaning you never have to pay a dime out of pocket.
 Call us at 1-877-405-4313 for a free consultation.